Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Reducing the cardinality of functional bases by finding polynomial relations

 From Eq.~\eqref{eq:six-dimensional-rotation} and the transformation coefficients $T^\alpha_{ij}$, it follows directly that the matrix $\M{\varPhi}$ is diagonal if the transformation $\te{Q}\in\Group{G}$ lies in the principle-axis state.
 Furthermore, for any $\te{Q}=\pm\rot{a}{\varphi}\in\Group{G}\subseteq\Group{O}(3)$, the eigenvalues of $\pm\rot{a}{\varphi}$ are denoted by $\left\{ \pm 1, \pm e^{i\varphi}, \pm e^{-i\varphi}\right\}$ for an arbitrary rotation angle $\varphi\in[0,2\pi)$.
 Finally, this allows us to express the determinant

-in Eq.~\eqref{eq:molien_series} as a function of the rotation angle of a group element.\footnote{For any even-order tensor, which is not a two-point tensor, transformations with $+\rot{a}{\varphi}$ and $-\rot{a}{\varphi}$ are identical, see Remark~\ref{rem:inversion_does_not_lead}.
+in Eq.~\eqref{eq:molien_series} as a function of the rotation angle of a group element.\footnote{For any even-order tensor, which is not a two-point tensor (cf. Footnote~\ref{foot:two-point}), transformations with $+\rot{a}{\varphi}$ and $-\rot{a}{\varphi}$ are identical, see Remark~\ref{rem:inversion_does_not_lead}.
 This equivalence is also reflected in the fact that the expressions of the determinant for both $+\rot{a}{\varphi}$ and $-\rot{a}{\varphi}$ yield the same result.
-In contrast, for odd-order tensors, the transformation behavior differs, resulting in two distinct formula for $+\rot{a}{\varphi}$ and $-\rot{a}{\varphi}$.} If the MS is formed according to Eq.~\eqref{eq:molien_series} and converted into a form
+In contrast, for odd-order tensors, the transformation behavior differs, resulting in two distinct formula for $+\rot{a}{\varphi}$ and $-\rot{a}{\varphi}$.} Hence, Eq.~\eqref{eq:molien_series_determinant} allows to easily calculate the HS.

-then several information can be extracted.
-The factors of the denominator provide information about the number $p_\mu$ and polynomial degree $\mu$ of the primary invariants~(Def.~\ref{def:primary_invariant}), while the coefficients $a_\lambda$ of the numerator indicate how many secondary invariants~(Def.~\ref{def:secondary_invariant}) exist in the corresponding polynomial degree $\lambda$~\citep{sturmfels_algorithms_2008}.
-Another representation of the MS is the corresponding Taylor series

-where $\textrm{HOT}$ denotes higher order terms.
-The coefficients $b_\lambda$ indicate the number of all independent invariants of polynomial degree $\lambda$, i.e., all fundamental invariants as well as the independent invariants that can be formed trivially from invariants of lower polynomial degree \citep{sturmfels_algorithms_2008}.
-Combinatorial reasoning then allows to determine the number of fundamental invariants as well as syzygies between them from the coefficients $b_i$ \citep{sturmfels_algorithms_2008}, which is illustrated in Sects.~\ref{sec:example_monoclinic}~and~\ref{sec:example_cubic}.
-However, when both fundamental invariants as well as syzygies appear at the same degree, the separation between them becomes ambiguous.